The Princess in the Suit of Leather: Summary

 Juleidah ran until she collapsed.
 She passed out and a slave girl noticed her.
 The slave girl called upon her queen to show her the great pile of leather outside of her palace.
 They asked her who she was and the princess said her refrain once more.
 She was invited to join the servants and slaves.
 The queen's son noticed her and wanted to ask her hand in marriage.
-He prince asked Juleidah where she was from and she replied that she was from the land of the paddles and the ladles so the prince decided to travel there.
+The prince asked Juleidah where she was from and she replied that she was from the land of the paddles and the ladles so the prince decided to travel there.
 Without the prince noticing, Juleidah slipped his ring off his hand.
 At the palace, Juleidah wanted to help the cook but the cook was reluctant.
 Eventually she was given a piece of dough to shape and she placed the prince's ring inside of it.
 For the prince's trek, he was given the bread holding the ring.
 Once he discovered it he ordered everyone to turn back.
 The two wed shortly after.

 The king put the matchmaker in chains.
 He searched from city to city until he reached the city where Juleidah resided.
 When the king reached the palace, Juleidah invited them in.
 She gave them food and a place to stay.
 Juleidah revealed to her father that she was his daughter.
 After it was revealed that Juleidah was the princess, the matchmaker was thrown into a ravine.
 The king gifted Juleidah and the prince, half of the kingdom and they lived happily ever after.